'Teen Titans Go! To The Movies' is a giddy reminder that DC movies are allowed to be fun: EW review

 Teen Titans Go!
 To The Movies

 Children’s movies have to walk a delicate balance: They must cater to their target demographic without serving as a feat of endurance for parents.
-(The mother of your writer, to this day, likes to remind her — if she ever acts ungrateful for her upbringing — that she sat through not one, but two, full-length theatrical Pokémon movies.)
+(The mother of your writer, to this day, likes to remind her that she sat through not one, but two, full-length theatrical Pokémon movies.)

 In a post-Pixar world, mastering that balance is even more challenging by virtue of the bar being set needlessly high.
 Not every kid’s movie can be Wall-E, nor need it be.
 Sometimes, a movie for kids can just be a movie for kids.